Innovat1k/wisecho/README.md

 - [x] Switch from local quote fetching to a remote API
 - [x] Persist theme, stats, quotes and favorites in `localStorage`
 - [x] Add tag-based quote filtering
-- [ ] Make the app responsive on larger screens
+- [x] Make the app responsive on larger screens
 - [ ] Refactor project structure to a hybrid feature-based module system
 - [ ] Update and improve global styling
+- [ ] Implement full test suite for components, hooks and features

 ---